-The GMAT is all about measuring mind flexibility – or in other words, it’s about seeing how quickly you can get to the right answer.
-Improving mind flexibility is the way to boost GMAT performance, and this starts with knowledge of what tools to use and which tools work best for you.
+The GMAT is all about measuring cognitive flexibility – or in other words, it’s about seeing how quickly you can get to the right answer.
+Improving cognitive flexibility is the way to boost GMAT performance, and this starts with knowledge of what tools to use and which tools work best for you.

 1) Remember, the GMAT is no ordinary test